Ronald Burkle: Controversies

+After his divorce from his wife Janet, a long-running legal battle over the 1997 divorce settlement was decided in Burkle's favor in 2006, after his former wife accused him of defrauding her.
+According to court documents, his ex-wife also accused him of spying on her, her young son, and her new boyfriend.
+According to his own daughter, Burkle told her that he had sex tapes and compromising photos of his ex-wife produced for blackmail purposes.
+He later denied the allegations.

 In April 2006, Burkle accused New York Post columnist Jared Paul Stern of attempting to extort money from him in exchange for stopping the publication of stories in Page Six, the paper's gossip column, about his private life.
 He secretly videotaped two private meetings between himself and Stern, with the second meeting orchestrated and monitored by the FBI.
 Stern allegedly asked Burkle for a $220,000 investment in his clothing business in exchange for better coverage.
 Stern was subsequently fired by the Post.

-On April 30, 2008, a Delaware judge dismissed Burkle's lawsuit against Raffaello Follieri, ex-boyfriend of actress Anne Hathaway, after Follieri agreed to repay $1.3 million Burkle loaned to him in the Vati-Con scandal.
+On April 30, 2008, a Delaware judge dismissed Burkle's lawsuit against Raffaello Follieri, ex-boyfriend of actress Anne Hathaway, after Follieri agreed to repay $1.3 million Burkle loaned to him in the Raffaello Follieri scandal.
 In 2018, Follieri, who was deported back to Italy in 2012 after serving 4 1/2 years in prison for the scandal, stated that he and Burkle were once again on good terms and that Burkle was among the group of investors helping him acquire 50 percent in the Foggia Calcio soccer club in Southern Italy.
-Burkle’s lawyer, Tom Harvey, denied this to Page Six on January 3, 2018, saying: “Ron is not involved with Follieri.
-He’s not involved with the Foggia team.
-Follieri is just making this stuff up.
-There is absolutely zero chance that Ron would invest with Follieri, directly or indirectly.”

-Ronald Burkle's name was found in Jeffrey Epstein’s black book and on Epstein’s private jet log.
+Burkle's name was found in Jeffrey Epstein's black book and on Epstein's private jet log.

-Burkle took what were described as humanitarian trips to Africa with Bill Clinton on Epstein’s private Boeing 727, the Lolita Express.
+Burkle took what were described as humanitarian trips to Africa with Bill Clinton on Epstein's private Boeing 727, sometimes referred to as "the Lolita Express".
 Following the Africa trip, Burkle reportedly returned home via a commercial jet, referring to Epstein as "creepy".